kuokuo123/otter-launcher/README.md

 #callback = "" # if set, otter-launcher will run the command after a module is executed; for example, it can call swaymsg to adjust window size

-# ASCII color codes are allowed with these options.
-However, \x1b should be replaced with \u001B (unicode escape) because the rust toml crate cannot read \x as an escaped character...
+# ANSI codes are allowed with these options.
+However, \x1b should be replaced with \u001B because the rust toml crate cannot read \x as an escaped character...
 [interface]
 # use three quotes to write longer commands
 header = """